 \subsection{Modelling in Biology}

-At the cellular level chemical reactions depend on thermodynamical principles, since molecules must collide before a reaction can start.
-Therefore chemical reactions inside living organisms are modelled using stochastic calculus.
-The following approach to chemical reaction modelling is described in detail in~\cite{gillespie1977exact}.
-Consider a well-stirred system of $k$ species in a constant volume and a thermal equilibrium.
+The following approach to chemical reaction modelling is described in detail in (\cite{gillespie1977exact}).
+Consider a well-stirred system of $k$ species in a constant volume $\Omega$ and a thermal equilibrium.
 Assume the species are interacting through $m$ reactions.
 Let $N^i(t)$ be the number of molecules of species $i$ and $\nu_{ij}(t)$ be the change in the molecular concentration of species $i$ at time $t$ if the reaction $j$ occurs.
-The bold symbols will be used to denote vectors, e.g., $\bfN$ stands for the vector with elements $N^i$.
-Finally, let $a_j(\bfn) d t$ be the probability of reaction $j$ occurring in the next infinitesimal interval $[t,t+d t]$, if the number of molecules at time $t$, $\bfN(t)$, is equal to $\bfn$.
+The bold symbols will be used to denote vectors, e.g., $\state$ stands for the vector with elements $N^i$.
+Finally, let $a_j(\state) d t$ be the probability of reaction $j$ occurring in the next infinitesimal interval $[t,t+d t]$, if the number of molecules at time $t$, $\bfN(t)$, is equal to $\state$.
 The functions $a_j(\cdot)$ are called propensity functions.
+At the cellular level chemical reactions depend on thermodynamical principles, since molecules must collide before a reaction can start.
+Therefore chemical reactions inside living organisms are modelled using stochastic calculus.
 The time evolution of the concentration of species can be modelled by a Markov stochastic process, for which: